Subscribe to get more!

 Phylum: Basidiomycota.
 Class: Agaricomycetes.
 Order: Agaricales.
 Family: Marasmiaceae

 Interestingly, the grass close to a Scotch Bonnet is greener than grass that is not so near.
-This is because of a hormone that the mushroom releases that makes the grass greener.
+This seems to be because of a hormone that the mushroom releases that makes the grass greener.
 Maybe this is an evolutionary adaptation to lure grazing animals that will then eat the grass and mushroom and distribute the spores that way?
 Maybe it’s a way to lure Scotsmen?

 Scotch Bonnets can dry out completely and spring back to life when water it rains.
 That is caused by a sugar called trehalose, which prevents severe cell damage when the mushrooms become dried out.
-As the mushroom cells rehydrate, they eat the trehalose and this helps them return to normal and even start producing spores again!
-That sugar also has the benefit of making the mushroom taste sweet taste when cooked.
+As the mushroom cells rehydrate, they consume the trehalose and this helps them return to normal and even start producing spores again!
+Trehalose also has the benefit of making the mushroom taste sweet taste when cooked.
 It’s my favourite dried mushroom.

 Scotch Bonnets usually occur early in the season.
 There are a few similar mushrooms that grow in similar conditions so make sure you check the ID guide below.